thomasdouenne/beliefs_climate_policies/README.md

 # To do:
+    # Include gas in the policy
-    # Add gas to calculations
+    # Update parameters for natural gas
     # Update inflators (expenditures and quantities) : current values are arbitrary / imprecise
-    # Update prices : current values are arbitrary / imprecise
+    # Update prices and taxes : current values are arbitrary / imprecise
-    # Create a set of heteroregenous elasticities to apply
-    # Compute reform cost (in expenditures) for all households
-    # Test alternative revenue-recycling scenarios (the one proposed in the questionnaire)
+    # Test alternative revenue-recycling scenarios : implement the ones proposed in the questionnaire